 Instructions

-2. Make the donuts: Whisk the flour, baking powder, baking soda, and nutmeg together in a medium bowl.
+- Make the donuts: In a large bowl, whisk together the flour, baking powder, baking soda, salt, and nutmeg.
 Set aside.

-3. Whisk the egg, brown sugar, milk, and yogurt together until smooth.
+- In a medium bowl, whisk together the egg, brown sugar, milk, and sour cream/yogurt until smooth.
 Add the melted butter and vanilla, whisking until fully combined.
 Pour the wet ingredients into the dry ingredients and stir until just combined.
 Do not overmix.
-The batter will be very thick.
+The batter will be thick.

-6. Make the chocolate glaze: Place the chocolate chips, butter, corn syrup, and water in a medium bowl.
-Melt in 20 second increments in the microwave, stirring after each time, until completely melted and smooth.
-Dip the tops of the donuts into the chocolate glaze and then cover with sprinkles.
-I simply poured the sprinkles into a deep bowl and dipped the tops of the donuts into it.
-You’ll likely have leftover glaze.
-It’s great on ice cream!
+- Make the chocolate glaze: Place the chocolate chips, butter, corn syrup, and water in a medium microwave-safe bowl.
+Microwave for 20-second increments, stirring after each, until completely melted and smooth.
+Dip the tops of the slightly cooled donuts into the glaze and add sprinkles, if using.
+Enjoy immediately or wait for the glaze to set.

 Notes